Tinsukia

 Tinsukia (Pron: ˌtɪnˈsʊkiə) is an industrial city.
 It is situated 480 km north-east of Guwahati and 84 km away from the border with Arunachal Pradesh.
 It is the administrative headquarters of Tinsukia District of Assam, India.

 Tinsukia serves as the headquarters of the Moran Autonomous Council, which is the governing council of the Morans (an indigenous tribal group found predominantly in the Tinsukia district and neighbouring Arunachal pradesh).

 History

-14th century

-During the reign of Sudangphaa (1397-1407), the relatively small Ahom kingdom was attacked by Mong Kawng, a Shan state in what is today Upper Burma.
-A Mong Kwang army sent under General Ta-chin-Pao advanced up to Tipam but was subsequently defeated and pushed back as far as the Kham Jang territory.
-The generals of the two armies conducted a peace treaty on the shore of the Nong Jake lake and in accordance with the Tai custom dipped their hands in the lake, fixing the boundary of the two kingdoms at Patkai hills.

 Tinsukia is the site of Bengmara, which was originally known as Changmai Pathar.
 It was the capital of the Matak kingdom which was founded by Swargadeo Sarbananda Singha.